gauravfodekar/NodeJSNotes/README.md

 It's important to choose between shallow copy and deep copy based on your specific use case and requirements.
 Shallow copies are generally more efficient in terms of memory and performance but may lead to unexpected behavior if you're not aware of the shared references.
 Deep copies, while safer in terms of isolation, can be less efficient, especially for deeply nested structures.
 When creating a deep copy, you may need to implement custom copying logic or use a library that provides deep copying functionality, depending on the complexity of your data.

-16.	# how can I achieve shallow copy of array and object?
+16.#how can I achieve shallow copy of array and object?
 Answer: To achieve a shallow copy of an array or an object in JavaScript, you can use various methods and techniques.
 Here are common ways to create shallow copies of arrays and objects:

 **Shallow Copy of an Array:**